pirsch-analytics/docs/content/settings/general.md

 ## Export to CSV

-You can export your data for the last 12 months.
-Click on *Export Data to CSV* and select the start date and end date.
-Click on *Create CSV File* to start the download.
+You can export your data for the past 12 months.
+Click on *Export Data to CSV*, select the statistics you would like to export, start date, end date, and click on *Create CSV File* to begin the download.
 The statistics are separated into individual CSV files and bundled within a zip archive.
+Event metadata cannot be exported.

 ![CSV Export](/dashboard/csv-export.png)